narcissawright/melancholy/README.md

 - 3D game project (Godot Engine)
 - Kind of like Castlevania N64 (structured levels) with some Zelda-ish mechanics (Z-Targeting) sprinkled in?
-- Graphics and visual design are currently taking a backseat to working on core mechanics w/ placeholder art.

 ## Two Characters